 International Supplies of Goods and Services

-If a business sells goods to a customer who is registered for VAT in another EU Member State and the sale involves the dispatch or transport of those goods from Luxembourg (either by the business or its customer) to that other EU Member State, then it does not need to charge VAT and may zero rate the supply as an intra-EU dispatch.
+If a business sells goods to a customer who is registered for VAT in another EU Member State and the sale involves the dispatch or transport of those goods from Luxembourg (either by the business or its customer) to that other EU Member State, then the supply is zero rated as an intra-Community supply of goods.
 Businesses must obtain their customer's VAT number and quote it on the invoice.
 It should also obtain evidence of the goods' removal from Luxembourg.

-If a business exports goods to a customer (business or private) outside of the EU, then it does not need to charge VAT; but, as for intra-Community sales, itshould make sure that in all cases to keep proof of dispatch/delivery to support the zero rating.
+If a business exports goods to a customer (business or private) outside of the EU, the supply is zero-rated.
+Similarly as for intra-Community supplies, it should make sure in all cases to keep proof of the dispatch/delivery to support the zero rating.
 It should be noted that the application of zero-rate is subject to conditions

 In the case of a Luxembourg established business suppling services to a foreign business customer (B2B), in general the supply of services is taxable in the country of the recipient under the reverse charge mechanism.
 If the company supplies services to a private consumer (B2C), the services are in general taxable in the country of the supplier and therefore subject to Luxembourg VAT.